Oh no! The orientation of my photo is wrong. If only it were a tiny bit wider or taller!

 Hi!
 I’m Cara and this happened to me just the other day.
 I took this gorgeous shot of a waterfall in portrait orientation.
 But to post it on Instagram, I would have to crop out the top or the bottom or a little of both.

 Or…I could whip out Photoshop and extend the background touch to the sides instead!
 Isn’t that amazing?
+There are two ways to extend the image background in Photoshop.
 Let me show you how it works!

 Note: the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.